 - Video drop outs

 Verify that the cables used are not physically compromised - bent, crushed or pinched, or otherwise damaged.
-Check that the molded connection ends are intact and fully seated in the connection.
+Inspect the molded connection ends and pins to ensure they appear to be correctly formed and intact and check that it is fully and securely seated in the connection.
 Ensure that the cables are not too long, if longer runs are required an active or powered cable may be needed - or you may want to relocate the Lux endpoint to a closer position.

 Device interoperability artifacts